OSHA Online Training In Arizona

-One must recognize that even if a state has its own State Plan, certain employees and employers still fall under the control of Federal Jurisdiction.
-For instance, listed down below are the conditions, industries, and operations which fall under the control of Federal Jurisdiction:
+One must recognize that even if Arizona has its own State Plan, certain employees and employers still fall under the control of Arizona OSHA Federal Jurisdiction.
+For instance, listed down below are the conditions, industries, and operations which fall under the control of OSHA Federal Arizona Jurisdiction:

 - Employment on federal terms

 - The U.S. Postal Service and the private contractor-operated

 - Contractors and subcontractors operating in Federal Jurisdiction owned areas

 - Copper Smelters Private Companies

 - Private companies' concrete and asphalt batch plants that are part of a mining operation

 - Aircraft cabin crew members onboard aircraft in operation and their working conditions